 Our equipment undergoes thousands of hours of performance, reliability and security testing by us, by Federal government certified voting system test labs, and by states that conduct their own rigorous testing.
-In fact, in cooperation with the Department of Homeland Security’s Cybersecurity and Infrastructure Security Agency (CISA), we recently submitted our end-to-end voting configuration for testing by the Idaho National Laboratory (INL), the nation’s leading center for research and development in energy, national security, science and environment.
+In fact, in cooperation with the Department of Homeland Security’s Cybersecurity and Infrastructure Security Agency (CISA), we submitted our end-to-end voting configuration for testing by the Idaho National Laboratory (INL), the nation’s leading center for research and development in energy, national security, science and environment.

 We support a paper record for every voter.

 Every system ES&S builds and sells offers a paper ballot.
 The use of a physical paper record sets the stage for all jurisdictions to be able to perform statistically valid post-election audits.

 We are a strong supporter of post-election audits.